-NOTE: If the cell has just been used, the components of the cell could be very hot.
+If the cell has just been used, the components of the cell could be very hot.
 As a safe-operating practice, use the tweezers whenever handling the cell cover or silver lid.

-With the DSC Cell installed on the DSC 2920, load the sample pan into the cell as follows:
+With the DSC Cell installed on the DSC 2910, load the sample pan into the cell as follows:

 - 1. Remove the bell jar, cell cover, and silver lid from the cell. - 2.
-Carefully place the sample pan(s) and reference inside the cell. - a.
-Single Sample Cell: Place the sample pan on the front raised platform and the reference pan on the rear platform.
+Carefully place the sample and reference pans inside the cell.
 Centering the pans within the grid will ensure that they are centered on the platforms (see Figure 3.5).